mfenner/mfenner.github.io/_posts/2013-12-11-what-can-article-level-metrics-do-for-you.md

 how this work is taken up by the scientific community.
 The first systematic approach that was used to assess impact, based on the technology available at the time, was to track citations and aggregate them by journal.
-This strategy is not only no longer necessary — since now we can easily track citations for individual articles — but also, and more importantly, journal-based metrics are now considered a poor performance measure for individual articles."
+This strategy is not only no longer necessary â€” since now we can easily track citations for individual articles â€” but also, and more importantly, journal-based metrics are now considered a poor performance measure for individual articles."
 ---